stoikio/jobs/js-fullstack-engineer/README.md

 ## Introduction

-We want to build an **URL Shortener** service (only the API).
-The API can be used to turn a long URL into a tiny URL.
+We want to build an **URL Shortener** service.
+The app can be used to turn a long URL into a tiny URL.

 A long URL might look like: